-1 SECTION 10.
-Hearing THE ARBITRATION PROCESS.
-Unless otherwise 2 provided by the agreement: 3 (a) The arbitrators have authority to manage all aspects of the arbitration 4 process, including but not limited to the authority to hold conferences with the parties 5 prior to the hearing.
-Such conference shall allow the parties to consider any matters 6 which may aid in the disposition of the arbitration, such as: 7 (1) identifying and clarifying the issues; 8 (2) determining the scope and scheduling of discovery of evidence 9 under section 13; 10 (3) stipulating to the admission of facts and documents; 11 (4) providing a list of witnesses, including expert witnesses, the 12 parties intend to call at the arbitration hearing, summaries of the testimony of the 13 witnesses, and copies of all documents they intend to introduce at the arbitration hearing.
-14 15 (b) The arbitrators may issue such orders for interim relief, including the 16 issuance of interim awards, as the arbitrators deem necessary for the resolution of the 17 dispute.
-These orders may include but are not limited to the following: 18 (1) the conservation of property, goods, or other tangible or 19 intangible items that relate to the subject matter of the dispute; 20 (2) security for costs of the arbitration; 21 (3) the inspection, custody or preservation of evidence; or 22 (4) the appointment of experts to report to the arbitrators.
+1 (a) Arourators have authority to manage an aspects of the arouration 2 process.
+The arbitrators may hold conferences with the parties prior to the hearing to 3 consider any matters which may aid in the fair and expeditious disposition of the 4 arbitration . , such as: 5 (1) identifying and clarifying the issues; 6 (2) determining the scope and scheduling of discovery of evidence 7 under Section 14; 8 (3) stipulating to the admission of facts and documents; 9 (4) providing a list of witnesses, including expert witnesses, the 10 parties intend to call at the arbitration hearing, summaries of the testimony of the 11 witnesses, and copies of all documents they intend to introduce at the arbitration hearing.
+12 [(b) Arbitrators may hear and determine a motion for summary disposition 13 of a claim or particular issue, either by agreement of all interested parties or at the request 14 of one party, provided that other interested all parties have reasonable notice and 15 opportunity to respond to and to be heard on the motion.]
+16 (c) If the arbitrators have not made a final decision on a matter under 17 subsection (b), the arbitrators shall appoint a time and place for the hearing and cause 18 notice of the hearing to be received by the parties not less than five days before the 19 hearing.
+Unless a party makes timely objection at the commencement of the hearing to 20 the lack of notice, appearance at the hearing waives notice.
+The arbitrators may adjourn 21 the hearing from time to time as necessary and, on request of a party and for good cause shown, or upon their own motion, may postpone the hearing to a time before the date fixed by the agreement for making the award unless the parties consent to a later date.
+The arbitrators may hear and determine the controversy upon the evidence produced notwithstanding the failure of a party duly notified to appear.
+A court, on request, may direct the arbitrators to proceed promptly with the hearing and determination of the controversy.

-1 (b) The arbitrators may hear and determine a motion for summary 2 disposition of a particular claim or issue, either by agreement of all interested parties or 3 at the request of one party, provided that other interested parties have reasonable notice 4 and opportunity to respond to the motion.
-5 (c) $\frac{1}{2}$ If the arbitrators have not made a final decision on a matter under 6 Subdivision (b) of this Section, then T the arbitrators shall appoint a time and place for the 7 hearing and cause notice of the hearing notification to be received by the parties to be 8 served personally or by registered mail not less than five days before the hearing.
-9 Appearance at the hearing waives such notice, unless a party makes timely objection at 10 the hearing to the lack thereof at the commencement of the hearing.
-The arbitrators may 11 adjourn the hearing from time to time as necessary and, on request of a party and for good 12 cause, or upon their own motion, may postpone the hearing to a time not later than before 13 the date fixed by the agreement for making the award unless the parties consent to a later 14 date.
-The arbitrators may hear and determine the controversy upon the evidence 15 produced notwithstanding the failure of a party duly notified to appear.
-A The Court, on 16 application request, may direct the arbitrators to proceed promptly with the hearing and 17 determination of the controversy.
-18 (d)(b) If the arbitrators order a hearing under Subdivision (c) of this 19 Section, T the parties are entitled to be heard, to present evidence material to the 20 controversy, and to cross-examine witnesses appearing at the hearing.
-21 (e)(c) The hearing shall be conducted by all the arbitrators but a majority 22 may determine any question and render a final award.
-If, during the course of the hearing, an arbitrator for any reason ceases to act, the remaining arbitrator or arbitrators appointed to act as neutrals may continue with the hearing and determination of the controversy.
+- (d) If the arbitrators order a hearing under subsection (c), the parties are entitled to be heard, to present evidence material to the controversy, and to cross-examine witnesses appearing at the hearing. - (e) The hearing shall be conducted by all the arbitrators but a majority may determine any question and render a final award.
+If, during the course of the hearing, an arbitrator for any reason ceases or is unable to act, the remaining arbitrator or arbitrators appointed to act as neutrals may continue with the hearing and determination of the controversy.

-A. REPORTER'S COMMENT ON SECTION 10(a): PRE-HEARING CONFERENCES
+A. REPORTER'S COMMENT ON SECTION 11(a): MANAGEMENT OF ARBITRATION PROCESS AND PRE-HEARING CONFERENCES